graphhopper/graphhopper/docs/index.md

  * [Create custom weighting](./core/weighting.md): Documentation about how to create a custom weighting class to influence the track calculation.
  * [Elevation](./core/elevation.md): Documentation how to enable the usage of elevation for the output of the track.
  * [Technical overview](./core/technical.md): Technical details about how GraphHopper its calculations are working.
- * [Slides from 2014](https://graphhopper.com/public/slides/): Small presentations about how GraphHopper ist working.
+ * [Slides](https://graphhopper.com/public/slides/): Small presentations about how GraphHopper ist working.
  * [Contraction Hierarchies](./core/ch.md): Details about speeding up the track calculations by [Contraction Hierarchies](http://en.wikipedia.org/wiki/Contraction_hierarchies).

 ## Web